-Both enzyme and non-enzyme components of antioxidant protection are present in each organism, tissue and cell and they represent our genetically determined potential for defense from oxidative stress.
-Our defense system may be supplemented and enhanced by appropriate, healthy diet which included intake of the nutritive components that contain natural antioxidants.
-This type of nutrition is generally accepted trend in the world, since previous practice has suggested the possibility that this kind of nutrition may reduce the risk of carcinogenesis, chronic heart diseases, nerve diseases, etc..
-Namely, quality food must contain necessary quantity of important and active components in order to supply the organism with necessary and increased quantities of the organic substance, vitamins and microelements.
+Both enzymatic and non-enzymatic components of antioxidant protection are present in each organism, tissue and cell and they represent our genetically determined potential for defense from oxidative stress.
+Our defense system may be supplemented and enhanced by appropriate. healthy diet, which includes the intake of natural antioxidants.
+This type of nutrition represents a generally accepted trend in the world, since previous practice has suggested the possibility that this kind of nutrition may reduce the risk of carcinogenesis, chronic heart diseases, nerve diseases, etc. Namely, quality food should contain necessary amounts of important and active components in order to supply the organism with necessary quantities of the organic substance, vitamins, and microelements.
 Antioxidative properties are highly important food quality parameters.
-This involves control of the level of high molecular (enzymatic) and low molecular (vitamins A,C,E etc.) components of the antioxidant defense system in the food products during the manufacturing process, preparation and distribution to consumers, as well as possibility of additional enrichment with the above-mentioned components.
+This involves a control of the level of high molecular (enzymatic) and low molecular (vitamins A, C, E etc.) components of the antioxidant defense system in the during the manufacturing process, food products preparation and distribution to consumers, as well as possibility of additional enrichment with the abovementioned components.
 The argument that healthy food represents an important component of the preventive medicine is supported by the increasing number of experimental and clinical studies indicating that spontaneous miscarriages, as well as birth of children with inborn defects, are frequently the consequence of lack of certain antioxidant dietary components (Hasler et al. 2000, Fang et al.2002).
 We are obviously coming closer to the Hippocrates words said in the 4th century BC.: Let food be thy medicine and medicine be thy food.

-The above assertion is supported by conclusions presented by Yun - Zhong Fanga et al.(2002) and reached in collaboration with a group of researchers from the Texas University.
-Namely, they have presented in detail roles of proteins, lipids, vitamins, minerals and phytochemical antioxidants in maintenance of oxidoreductive balance, which is a key factor in preservation of the homeostasis of the organism in general..
-They have finally concluded that recent knowledge in the field of free radical biology represents a base for practical application of antioxidants for improvement of human health and prevention of the CVS diseases.
-Having in mind the fact that quality food among other properties must have antioxidant properties necessary for maintenance of the general homeostasis of the organism, it becomes clear that healthy food has an important place in modern medicine, primarily as a means of prevention.
-Maintenance of the good antioxidative status during infant growth and development is crucial, since it enables one of the essential prerequisites for appropriate cell differentiation and proliferation to be fulfilled.
-Formation and maturation of all systems, particularly the immune and neuroendocrine systems is to the certain extent correlated with the existing antioxidative status of the organism.
-Having in mind the above fact, the nature took care to supply human milk, in addition to low molecular antioxidative components, with high molecular enzyme components, cytosolic and mitochondrial SOD, which in the natural lipoprotein milieu express significant physiological activity (Kiyosawa et al. 1993, Kasapovic et al. 2005).
+The above assertion is supported by conclusions of Fang et al. (2002) reached in collaboration with a group of researchers from the Texas University.
+They have presented a detailed role of proteins, lipids, vitamins, minerals and phytochemical antioxidants in the maintenance oxidoreductive balance, which is a key factor in preservation of the homeostasis of the organism in general.
+They have finally concluded that recent knowledge in the field of free radical biology represents a base for practical application of antioxidants for an improvement of human health and prevention of the CVS diseases.
+Having in mind the fact that quality food among other properties must have antioxidant properties necessary for the maintenance of the general homeostasis of the organism, it becomes clear that healthy food has an important place in modern medicine, primarily as a means of prevention.
+Maintenance of the good antioxidative status during infant growth and development is crucial, since it is one of the essential prerequisites for appropriate cell differentiation and proliferation.
+Formation and maturation of all systems, particularly the immune and neuroendocrine systems, is to a certain extent related to the existing antioxidative status of the organism.
+The fact that the nature took care to supply human milk, in addition to low molecular antioxidative components, with high molecular enzyme components, cytosolic and mitochondrial SOD, which exerts significant physiological activity in the natural lipoprotein milieu (Kiyosawa et al. 1993, Kasapovič et al. 2005).
 Complex conformational structure of the above-mentioned enzyme molecules and their natural lipoprotein coating enable preservation of the structure and function of the enzyme molecule.
-In addition to the human milk, SOD is also present in cow's milk (Filipovic et al. 2005).
-Statistical analysis evidenced that even in case of absence of significant difference between the cow's milk samples related to protein concentration, the difference in specific SOD activity still exists.
-The sample containing the highest SOD activity, which makes it as quality as the human milk, is recommended as a staring material for baby formulas.
+In addition to the human milk, SOD is also present in cow's milk (Filipovič et al. 2005).
+It was documented that even in case of absence of significant difference between the cow's milk samples related to protein concentration, the difference in specific SOD activity still exists.
+The sample containing the highest SOD activity, which makes it as good as the human milk, is recommended as a source for manufacturing of baby foods.